MighTy-Weaver/Inefficient-AC-detection/README.md

 ## 2. Data Compilation

-*Due to the privacy issues, the dataset will not be made open to public.*
+***Due to the privacy issues, the dataset will not be made open to public.***

-However, we still provide a 200 lines [sample version](https://github.com/MighTy-Weaver/Inefficient-AC-detection/blob/main/sample_data.csv) of the full dataset to demonstrate the formation of our experimenting data.
-Please notice that the `Location` are set to 0 for privacy.
+However, we still provide a 200 lines [sample version](https://github.com/MighTy-Weaver/Inefficient-AC-detection/blob/main/sample_data.csv) of the full dataset to demonstrate the formation of our experimenting data, and you can check the `data_compilation.py` for how our data is compiled from different categories of data.

+*Remarks: Please notice that the `Location` in `sample_data.csv` are set to 0 for privacy.*

 ## 3. Training the XGBoost Model